Whitehorn station

-Whitehorn station is a CTrain light rail station in Calgary, Alberta, Canada.
-It serves the Northeast Line (Route 202).
-The station opened on April 27, 1985, as part of the original Northeast line terminus until another extension, McKnight-Westwinds first opened on December 17, 2007.
+Whitehorn Station is a light rail station on the CTrain network of Calgary, Alberta, Canada.
+Located in the city's Northeast community of Whitehorn, the station serves the Northeast leg of the Blue Line.
+The station opened on April 27, 1985, as part of the original Route 202 (now called the Blue Line), and was the terminus of the line until a later extension to: McKnight-Westwinds, in December 2007.

 The station is located in the median of 36 Street NE, immediately to the north of Whitehorn Drive.
 The station is 9.8 km from the City Hall Interlocking.

 The station serves the community of Whitehorn and is adjacent to Horizon Industrial Park.
-824 parking spaces are also included at the station.
+824 parking spaces are included at the station on the Horizon side of the station.

 A small bus loop is located on the west side of the station, and was a major hub for bus routes connecting Calgary's far northeastern communities to the CTrain prior to the 2007 extension to McKnight-Westwinds.
-As of November 2018, this bus loop is no longer in use.
+Currently only a handful of bus routes use the station; most of these routes are local, however major inter-city bus services connect to the station, providing bus connections to Airdrie, Edmonton and Red Deer.

 Pedestrian overpasses connect the station to both sides of 36 Street NE.
 Stairs, escalators, as well as an elevator provide access down to the center-loading platform.
-As of 2011, there is now a grade-level access at the South end of the platform as well.
+As of 2011, a grade-level pedestrian train crossing to the south of the station provides direct access to the station and it's platform.

-In 2005, the station registered an average transit of 17,400 boardings per weekday.
+In 2007, the station registered an average ridership of 18,600 passengers per weekday.

-Whitehorn station has undergone renovations to accommodate 4 car trains and add a second platform entrance at Whitehorn Drive NE as well as upgrades to the station interior.
-Construction began in the Summer of 2010 and was completed in August 2011.
+Station Upgrades

+It was announced in 2010 that along with the usual platform upgrades which upgraded stations from having platforms to accommodate for 4 platform trains at the time, that Whitehorn Station would receive multiple other renovations including: a new platform canopy with shelters, a new outdoor crossing on the south end of the station, relocation of the elevator, mechanical and electric upgrades.
+These upgrades would take place during the year of 2011, with the station being reopened with the new changes on October 17, 2011.
+The most notable of these changes was the new platform canopy, which is a feature that Whitehorn Station has that other stations in the Northeast do not have, including the very similarly designed Marlborough and Rundle Stations.
+Calgary Transit, in collaboration with Shaw Communications, announced on November 16, 2016 that 8 new locations for Public Wi-Fi services would be added to the Calgary C-Train system.
+These new locations would add public Wi-Fi to 18 new stations; including Whitehorn Station.
+These changes ere done as they would improve transit experience for their users, which would improve customer commitment.